-- If the wall thickness is less than 4 in./102 mm (DVP) or 4-3/8 in./ 111 mm (SLP), the heat shields on the cap and wall shield firestop must to be trimmed.
+- If the wall thickness is less than 4 in./102 mm, the heat shields on the cap and wall shield firestop must to be trimmed.
 A minimum 1-1/2 in.
 (38 mm) overlap MUST be maintained. - Use an extended heat shield if the finished wall thickness is greater than 7-1/4 in.
 (184 mm). - The extended heat shield may need to be cut to length maintaining sufficient length for a 1-1/2 in.
 (38 mm) overlap between heat shields. - Attach the extended heat shield to either of the existing heat shields using the screws supplied with the extended heat shield.
-Refer to "Vent Components Diagrams" in the back of this manual. - Rest the small leg on the extended heat shield on top of the pipe section to properly space it from the pipe section
+Refer to "Vent Components Diagrams" in the back of this manual. - Rest the small leg on the extended heat shield on top of the pipe section to properly space it from the pipe section.